DACOF FAST Guidelines

 To provide a strategy class that places a premium on the competitor’s ability to strategize and work at a distance while still allowing an average or Novice level competitor to earn the minimum bonus.

 FAST course design will incorporate 3 distance sends worth 10, 15 or 20 points.
 Only the highest value send will be awarded to the competitor that completes more than one send at a distance.

 • “Open” type send will comprise 2 or 3 obstacles up to 15 feet away with a bonus value of 15 points.
-The typical AKC send distances do not have to be strictly followed.
-Therefore only the critical part of the “Open” send must be 10 to 15 feet away.
+Only the critical part of this send must be 10 to 15 feet away.

 • “Excellent” type send will be 3 obstacles up to 20 feet away with a Bonus value of 20 points.
-Only the critical part of the “Excellent” send must be 15 to 20 feet away and should include one of the following challenges: 1) complex obstacle (Contact or weaves); 2) discrimination; or 3) direction change.
+Only the critical part of this send must be 15 to 20 feet away and should include one of the following challenges: 1) complex obstacle (contact or weaves); 2) discrimination; or 3) direction change.

 Any level competitor is eligible to attempt any “type” of send (for instance, a Novice competitor can attempt the “Excellent” or 20-point send.)

 The Send Test may be attempted at any time, but only the first attempt can earn the bonus.
 An attempt is considered begun once the dog has four paws on, over or in the first obstacle.
 Once the first obstacle is committed to with all four feet, the dog is subject to refusal and wrong course faults and only the first attempt at a send can earn the corresponding bonus if completed without fault.
 If there are separate sends and the competitor fails one send; they may attempt another send and will be awarded that send bonus provided those obstacle points hadn’t already been earned.
 Separate Sends are highly encouraged in the course design.